Beginning the healing process

 After conducting an overall posture analysis of your joint and muscle mechanics, our experts work as a team to develop the most effective combination of treatments.
 The intervention may include chiropractic adjustments, exercises for back pain relief, manual & physical therapy, custom foot orthotics, use of an anti-gravity treadmill, as well as the Graston Technique®.

 Before receiving treatment, an assessment is made during which we conduct a 3D posture and movement analyses.
 A painful, defective mechanical part engenders very complex impacts on the rest of the body.
 Indeed, pain often results in a cascade of consequences that can lead to other physiological problems.
 That’s why it is important to have a reliable diagnosis in the case of sports and joint injuries.
-In achieving that goal, our team assesses posture, flexibility, balance, gait, running, and the feet.
+To achieve that goal, our team assesses posture, flexibility, balance, gait, running, and the feet.
 Our cutting-edge Optical Motion Capture System yields a complete 3D examination of the body and each important joint segment in motion.
 The analysis gives our team additional data in order to make a better diagnosis.

-Meet ALTER-G®, our newest tech beast
+Meet ALTER-G®, our newest tech beast!

 The Alter-G decreases your weight by 1% decrements and can reduce up to 80% of your total weight while you are on the treadmill, allowing you to walk and bear weight following surgery and with acute or chronic lower body injuries.
 This high-tech treadmill also has a very comfortable air cushion support.
 The anti-gravity treadmill is ideal: